code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-07-spring-ws-mutual-authentication-example.md

 # Setup the Server Keystore and Truststore

-In addition to the setup of the server authentication we need to specify some additional [Spring Boot web properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html){:target="_blank"} in the application properties file in order to trust the client that will connect to the exposed web service.
+In addition to the setup of the server authentication we need to specify some additional [Spring Boot web properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html){:target="_blank"} in the application properties file in order to trust the client that will connect to the exposed ticketing web service.

 The <var>'client-auth'</var> property specifies whether client authentication is wanted ("want") or needed ("need").
 In this example we set it to <var>'need'</var> as we want to assure two-way SSL is established.
-The server's truststore and the corresponding password are also configured so that the public certificated of the client is trusted.
+The server's truststore and the corresponding password are also configured so that the public certificate of the client is trusted.

 ``` yaml
 server: